Manage and surface technical documentation in Port

 - Surface documentation in Port's global search and Port AI for fast, contextual answers.

-- Track ownership and freshness of documentation alongside the rest of your software catalog.
+- Track ownership and freshness of documentation alongside the rest of your context lake.

 - Optionally give your team a navigable in-Port reading experience for documentation, with a folder-based sidebar and document metadata.